tutur3u/platform/README.md

 ### Apps

-- `app`: a [Next.js](https://nextjs.org/) app with [Tailwind CSS](https://tailwindcss.com/) support that contains all public information about Tuturuuu, including the landing page, pricing plans, branding-related resources and Tuturuuu's services through a web application interface.
-On production, this app is located at [**tuturuuu.com**](https://tuturuuu.com).
+- `app`: a [Next.js](https://nextjs.org/) app with [Tailwind CSS](https://tailwindcss.com/) support that contains all public information about NCT, including the landing page, pricing plans, branding-related resources and NCT's services through a web application interface.
+On production, this app is located at [**rmitneoculturetechclub.com**](https://rmitneoculturetechclub.com).

 ### Packages